UedaTakeyuki/vue-faui-user-fe/README.md

+# 2021.06.27: This library is deprecated due to huge package size, the successor is [vue-faui-user-fe2](https://www.npmjs.com/package/vue-faui-user-fe2) now on.

 # Vue Firebase auth ui user management frontend pack
 Provide following feature to your vue app.
 - Sign Up / Sign In by firebase auth ui with email with verification request(original of this package).